-5. Describe in one or two paragraphs a challenging ethical dilemma encountered in your work as a Cognitive & Behavioral Psychologist.
+5. Describe in one or two paragraphs a challenging ethical dilemma encountered in your work as a Behavioral and Cognitive Psychologist.
 Address what aspects of the APA Ethical Principles of Psychologists and Code of Conduct it related to, and how you handled the dilemma.
 If applicable, address diversity considerations that arose in resolving this dilemma.

 6. Indicate that no ethical or legal action has taken place since your admission to candidacy.
 Therefore, please submit the following Written Documents:

 a.
 Three (3) copies of a written case conceptualization including relevant history and assessment WITH ALL IDENTIFYING INFORMATION APPROPRIATELY DISGUISED.
 The candidate must include a sample copy of a consent form that he/she asked the client to sign (the Board does not and should not receive the signed consent that would have identifying information about the client).